ebrahimiaval/trim-redux/README.md

 # trim-redux
-STOP! not repeat code. put your time on develop.
+Do not repeat codes! put your time on develop. minify size: 1KB

 trim-redux is a tool for work simplify with the Redux in Reactjs. trim-redux removed reducer, combineReducer and action in redux usage process  and let you work with redux like react component state!